 -

 These are just some of the many ways you can use a leaf blower, and if any of them intrigue you, then read on for more detail.
-Trust me, you will love to know some of these leaf-blower tips.
+Trust me; you will love to learn some of these leaf-blower tips.

 1).
 Use 3 Steps To Clear Leaves off the Lawn:

-Autumn months bring a lot of stuff we love.
-Crisp cool breezes, a break from scorching summer temperatures, football, the start of the NBA regular season, and epic tailgate parties.
+Autumn months bring a lot of stuff we love, such as crisp, cool breezes, a break from scorching summer temperatures, football, the start of the NBA regular season, and epic tailgate parties.

 But it also brings a little more yard work in the form of Falling Leaves.
-Naturally, you want to get those leaves out of the yard, and These 3 steps will help you do it easily;
+Naturally, you want to get those leaves out of the yard, and These three steps will help you do it quickly;

 Have you ever wondered why they cut your pizza into slices?
-You know you’re going to eat the whole thing anyway, so why divide it?
-That’s when I realized the slices make the pie easier to manage.
+You know you will eat the whole thing anyway, so why divide it?
+That’s when I realized the slices make the pie more straightforward to manage.
 It’s the same thing with leaf blowing.

 Section off the lawn and clean it up a little at a time.
 Before you know it, there’s only one pile left.
 And you left wondering where all the pizza… err… I mean, leaves went!